Three Simple Steps Towards Cervical Cancer Prevention

-It is recommended that women between the ages of 21 to 65, must undergo regular Pap test.
-Women with normal Pap test results need to repeat the Pap test once in every 3 years.
+It is recommended that women between the ages of 21 to 65, must undergo regular Pap smear tests.
+Women with normal Pap test results need to repeat the test once every 3 years.
 Your Pap results may be “Normal”, “Unclear”, “Abnormal”.
 An abnormal result may be described as high-grade or low-grade depending on the abnormal cellular changes observed in the cervical cells.
 The high-grade changes need more careful monitoring and action.
 These may be also termed as pre-cancerous.

-STEP 3: Get the HPV Test when recommended: The human papilloma virus is known to cause many conditions such as genital warts, respiratory pappilomatosis etc. However, HPV type 16 and 18 contribute to 70% of all cervical cancers worldwide (41-67% of high grade lesions & 16-32% of low grade lesions).
+The human papillomavirus is known to cause many conditions such as genital warts, respiratory papillomatosis, etc. However, HPV type 16 and 18 contribute to 70% of all cervical cancers worldwide (41-67% of high-grade lesions & 16-32% of low-grade lesions).
 Besides HPV16/18 other strains such as 31, 33, 35, 45, 52, and 58 also contribute to about 20% of cervical cancer.
-Hence, a HPV test is aimed at identifying the type of virus that is linked to cervical cancer.
+Hence, an HPV test is aimed at identifying the type of virus that is linked to cervical cancer.

 If you have an HPV, but your Pap test is Unclear, then your physician may take a closer look at your cervix using colposcopy and may choose to remove the abnormal cells or lesion or may just monitor carefully.
-If both the Pap as well as HPV test show positive, then depending on the grade or severity of the lesion, the lesion may be biopsied and treated as appropriately.
+If both the Pap as well as HPV test show positive, then depending on the grade or severity of the lesion, the lesion may be biopsied and treated as appropriate.